 Most of your transportation throughout Mexico will be via automobile.
 Whether you’re driving yourself or taking the vast network of buses, driving is the country’s main mode of transport.

 If you arrive in Mexico and realize you haven’t quite packed everything you need, you are in luck.
-Many of the popular travel destinations in Sinaloa and Baja California also have many stores where you can pick up both imported and locally made clothing and accessories.
+Many of the popular travel destinations in Sinaloa and Baja California on the west coast, and Cancun and Playa del Carmen on the east coast, also have many stores where you can pick up both imported and locally made clothing and accessories.

 Mexico is also a prime destination for finding deals on silver jewelry and stones such as turquoise and opal.